 In 2019, SCCP's Local Authority members all declared a 'climate emergency'.
 As part of this, the ambition is to make Suffolk County Council (including schools) carbon neutral by 2030.
-There is also a wider ambition for Suffolk as a county to become carbon neutral by 2030 (see www.greensuffolk.org for updates).
+There is also a wider ambition for Suffolk as a county to become carbon neutral by 2030.